-The Atoner: Has a longer sentence (15 years) than any of the other reformed numbers besides Cinque, but still resolves to atone for what she has done.
+The Atoner: She has a longer sentence - 15 years - than any of the other reformed numbers besides Cinque, but still resolves to atone for what she has done.

-A cheerful girl with a somewhat silly hairstyle, Wendi carries around a surfboard that serves as a gun, a shield, or a hoverboard.
+A cheerful girl with a somewhat silly hairstyle, Wendi carries around a surfboard called Riding Board that serves as a gun, a shield, or a hoverboard.
 A versatile Number who is unfortunately not especially good in any one role.
 She and Sein are considered the most "human" and carefree of the Numbers, sometimes to the irritation of the others.
 After StrikerS, she is adopted by the Nakajima family, along with Cinque, Dieci and Nove.
 In Force, she has become an Enforcer aide to Teana and is a member of Special Duty Section 6.

 Perky Female Minion: Cheerful, with a dash of psychosis — during StrikerS she is always eager to get into battle.
 After her Heel-Face Turn, she seems to be channelling this into an enthusiasm for martial arts.